emrld52/ZombieGuy40/README.md

 ![App screenshot](git_images/logo.png)

-# FOR THE ORIGINAL GAME ACHIEVED IN 2 WEEKS, DOWNLOAD AND RUN ZG40 1.0.0 IN RELEASES.
-MINOR QOL AND BUGFIXING HAS TAKEN PLACE SINCE THEN.

 # ZombieGuy40 🕹

 ZombieGuy40 is a game made in 2 weeks for a college game jam in C with only a handful of low-level single header libraries (Sokol + CGLM + stb_image + miniaudio).